zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/owned-entity-types.md

 ## Configuration

 By convention, EF Core never includes owned entity types in the model.
-You can annotate the type with `[Owned]` attribute or use the `OwnsOne` method in `OnModelCreating` to configure the type as an owned type.
+You can annotate the type with the `[Owned]` attribute or use the `OwnsOne` method in `OnModelCreating` to configure the type as an owned type.

 ### Data Annotation